Advertiser Disclosure

 Today, we’re talking about the lowest level, Select.

-Those with Select status receive a number of benefits and special deals.
-Unlike most airline elite status programs, the entry-level status in Amtrak’s Guest Rewards program is more than a gimmick — even for an infrequent traveler.
+Those with Select status receive several benefits and special deals.
+Unlike most airline elite status programs, the entry-level position in Amtrak’s Guest Rewards program is more than a gimmick — even for an infrequent traveler.

 In this post, we’ll take a look at: